-Our USB power HUBS produce 2400mAh from each USB port.
+Our USB power HUBS produce 2400mAh to 3000mAh from each USB port.
 Ensuring a high work load, charging up to 6 devices at full throttle simultaneously.

 The intelligent charging converter technology provided by the IC chip can identify the connected device model, automatically matching the best current to achieve the best charging effect.